 the cost of debt correspondingly increases.

 The third classic cause of inflation occurs when the government prints more money.
 The logic is that, by printing more money, the government can boost the economy and create more jobs.
-The government can quite literally print more notes to bring into circulation, by increasing government debt, or by letting banks make bigger loans on the same security.
+The government can quite literally print more notes to bring into circulation.
+Doing so by increasing government debt, or by letting banks make bigger loans on the same security.
 In each of these cases, the amount of money in circulation increases.
 As supply increases, the value of each note eventually decreases (basic laws of supply and demand).
 In short, there’s more money available, but it doesn’t allow people to buy more—it just drives up prices.

 While some degree of inflation can be good for the economy, it becomes problematic when inflation rises too quickly and wages do not keep pace.
 The harm comes from the fact that costs, prices and wages rarely all rise (or fall) at the same time or rate, thereby creating a discrepancy that can cause economic disruption.